 The National Council on Alcoholism and Drug Dependency estimates over 23 million Americans (age 12 and older) are addicted to alcohol or other drugs.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), just under 11% (2.5 million) received care at an addiction treatment facility.
-SAMHSA also estimates the market for addiction treatment is about $35 billion per year.The fatality rate from drug overdoses is has surpassed the average of 15 per 100,000 in 2014 from nine per 100,000 in 2003.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that only about 11% (2.5 million) received care at an addiction treatment facility.
+SAMHSA assesses the market for addiction treatment is about $35 billion per year.The fatality rate from drug overdoses has surpassed the average of 15 per 100,000 in 2014 from nine per 100,000 in 2003.
 The trend is now close to the HIV epidemic in the late 1980s and early 1990s, according to Robert Anderson, the C.D.C.’s chief of mortality statistics.

 Legal Versus Illegal Substances And Substance Abuse Treatment Issues